randomwithnoname/security-advice/use/README.md

 ## Operating Systems
 - [GrapheneOS](https://privsec.dev/posts/android/choosing-your-android-based-operating-system/#grapheneos)
 - [DivestOS](https://privsec.dev/posts/android/choosing-your-android-based-operating-system/#divestos) is a great choice if you've already got a device it supports and have no other option.
-- iOS or the stock Google Pixel OS are the only operating systems you shoild buy new devices for if [GrapheneOS isn't an option](https://privsec.dev/posts/android/banking-applications-compatibility-with-grapheneos/#important).
+- iOS or the stock Google Pixel OS are the only operating systems you should buy new devices for if [GrapheneOS isn't an option](https://privsec.dev/posts/android/banking-applications-compatibility-with-grapheneos/#important).
 Remove and opt out of privacy-invasive services when you can.

 ## Private Messaging Apps
 - [Signal](https://signal.org/)